Woodworking: Modern day

 With the advances in modern technology and the demands of industry, woodwork as a field has changed.
-The development of Computer Numeric Controlled (CNC) Machines, for example, has made it possible to mass-produce and reproduce products faster, with less waste, and often with more complex design than ever before.
-CNC wood routers can carve complicated and highly detailed shapes into flat stock, to create signs or art.
-Rechargeable power tools speed up creation of many projects and require much less body strength than in the past, for example when boring multiple holes.
+The development of Computer Numerical Control (CNC) machines, for example, has made it possible to mass-produce and reproduce products faster, with less waste, and often with more complex designs than ever before.
+CNC wood routers can carve complicated and highly detailed shapes into flat stock to create signs or art.
+Rechargeable power tools speed up the creation of many projects and require much less physical strength than in the past—for example, when boring multiple holes.

 Skilled fine woodworking, however, remains a craft pursued by many.
-There remains demand for hand crafted work such as furniture and arts, however with rate and cost of production, the cost for consumers is much higher.
+There remains demand for handcrafted work such as furniture and art; however, with the rate and cost of production, the price for consumers is much higher.

+Modern wood carving usually refers to works of wood art produced by woodcarvers in the form of contemporary art.
+This type of woodcarving often combines traditional techniques with more modern artistic styles and concepts.
+Modern woodcarving can be produced in a variety of forms and styles, from realist to abstract carvings, and often uses unusual wood materials such as rain tree wood or wood with unique textures to highlight the uniqueness of the work.

+In recent years, the art of modern woodcarving has become increasingly popular among woodworkers and visual art enthusiasts not only in Asia, but also around the world.
+Modern woodcarving art is often exhibited in art galleries and museums, and can be seen in several global contemporary art exhibitions.

+Styles and designs

+Woodworking, especially furniture making, has many different designs/styles.
+Throughout its history, woodworking designs and styles have changed.
+Some of the more common styles are listed below.
+Traditional furniture styles usually include styles that have been around for long periods of time and have shown a mark of wealth and luxury for centuries.
+More modern furniture styles are commonly used over the past few hundred years.